◆ need-to-know.org — open source intelligence aggregator — publicly available information only ◆

 30 SOURCES

-UPDATED 3m ago
+UPDATED 10m ago

-4944 ARTICLES
+5462 ARTICLES

-95 NEW TODAY
+79 NEW TODAY

-Terrorism BROOKINGS INSTITUTION 3d ago
+Terrorism THE CIPHER BRIEF 3d ago

 This analysis from Brookings likely examines the evolving methods and capabilities of criminal and terrorist organizations, driven by rapid technological advancements.
 It would probably assess how new technologies facilitate illicit activities, from planning and communication to execution, thereby complicating traditional counterterrorism and law enforcement efforts.
 The piece likely underscores the imperative for intelligence and security agencies to adapt strategies and develop technological countermeasures to address these emerging threats effectively.